Pat-On/Ultimate-Guide-to-Data-Streaming-with-AWS-Kinesis/Section_2_kinesis_data_streams/12_overview_of_producers_and_consumers.md

 `Kinesis KCL` - One of the methods of developing custom consumer applications that can process data from KDS data streams is to use the Kinesis Client Library (KCL).

+- apache spark as a 3rd party solutions